jenniferrangel/SCE_Model_CrossSectionalView_Eversion/README.txt

     (2) N02G00 & N02_0 : for curved wing disc

 *******************************************
-Examples of different perturbations or mechanism that can be tested can be found in the Examples_of_perturbations folder.
+Examples of different perturbations or mechanism that can be tested can be found in the Examples_of_perturbations folder:
   Inside this folder, there is a list of subfolders that contain different examples which will be listed below.
   To run any of the provided examples, the user must replace the files inside any of the following subfolders with the files inside ./src/srcGPU.
     (1) CombinedPerturbation_CellProlifANDCytoskeletalRegulators:
-            The tissue is split into 2 domains Anterior (A)|Posterior (P).
+            * The tissue is split into 2 domains Anterior (A)|Posterior (P).
-            Cell proliferation and cytoskeletal regulators are perturned only on the posterior side of the tissue.
+            * Cell proliferation and cytoskeletal regulators are perturned only on the posterior side of the tissue.
                   (i) Case I: Increase proliferation and actomyosin contractility on the posterior side.
                   (ii) Case II: Increase proliferation and ECM stiffness on the posterior side.
                   (iii) Case III: Increase proliferation and cell-ECM adhesion on the posterior side.